limeman40/Cloud/ci-cd-pipeline-project/README.md

 7. Stop Local Containers
 To stop and clean up the Docker containers running locally:
 `docker-compose down`

 ## 🔄 Workflows
-1. Continuous Integration (CI)
+# 1. Continuous Integration (CI)
-File: .github/workflows/ci.yml
+*File: .github/workflows/ci.yml

-Triggers: Every push or pull request.
+*Triggers: Every push or pull request.

-Steps:
+*Steps:
-Check out the repository.
+1. Check out the repository.
-Run backend and frontend tests.
+2. Run backend and frontend tests.

-Perform linting for code quality.
+3. Perform linting for code quality.

 # 2. Continuous Deployment (CD)

-File: .github/workflows/cd.yml
+* File: `.github/workflows/cd.yml`
-Triggers: Merge to the main branch.
+* Triggers: Merge to the main branch.

-Steps:
+*Steps:
-Build Docker images for backend and frontend.
+1. Build Docker images for backend and frontend.
-Push Docker images to Docker Hub.
+2. Push Docker images to Docker Hub.

-Deploy the application to a Kubernetes cluster.
+3. Deploy the application to a Kubernetes cluster.

 📷 Screenshots
-Example CI/CD Pipeline
+## Example CI/CD Pipeline

-Application Deployment in Kubernetes
+## Application Deployment in Kubernetes

-Add screenshots or diagrams that demonstrate your project's architecture and pipeline.
+_Add screenshots or diagrams that demonstrate your project's architecture and pipeline._

 ## 🤝 Contributing
 Contributions are welcome!
 Please follow these steps:

-Fork this repository.
+1. Fork this repository.
-Create a feature branch:
+2. Create a feature branch:
-bash
-Copy code
-git checkout -b feature-new-feature
+`git checkout -b feature-new-feature`
-Commit your changes and submit a pull request.
+3. Commit your changes and submit a pull request.

 ##  📜 License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.

-markdown
-Copy code

-### **What You Need to Do**
+`### **What You Need to Do**`
-1. Replace placeholders like `your-username` and example links with actual details.
-2. Add diagrams or screenshots to the `docs/images/` directory and update the links in the "Screenshots" section.
-3. Ensure the folder structure and commands match your project setup.
+`1.
+Replace placeholders like `your-username` and example links with actual details.` `2.
+Add diagrams or screenshots to the `docs/images/` directory and update the links in the "Screenshots" section.` `3.
+Ensure the folder structure and commands match your project setup.`

-This `README.md` is comprehensive and demonstrates your CI/CD project effective
+`This `README.md` is comprehensive and demonstrates your CI/CD project effective`